krzysztofmarecki/OpenGL/README.md

 "Q" and "E" to change exposure.
 "R" and "T" to decrease/increase bias (constant value added to normalized depth)
 "Y" and "U" to decrease/increase scale of normal offset bias
-"," and "." to decrease/increase size of ligh source for PCSS Scroll mouse wheel to change FOV.
+"," and "." to decrease/increase size of ligh source for PCSS
+"Z" to toggle SMAA
+Scroll mouse wheel to change FOV.